BYLAWS OF THE

 (B) Quorum of the Board

 A majority of the members of the Board shall constitute a quorum for conducting a meeting of the Board, provided that quorum includes the President or the First Vice President.
 Every action taken or decision made by a majority of the directors present at a meeting duly held at which a quorum is present shall he the act of the Board.
-A meeting at which a quorum is initially present may continue to transact business, despite the withdrawal of directors, if he action or decision made is approved by at least a majority of the required quorum for that meeting.
+A meeting at which a quorum is initially present may continue to transact business, despite the withdrawal of directors, if the action or decision made is approved by at least a majority of the required quorum for that meeting.

-These by laws may be amended by majority vote of he membership at any regular membership meeting or at any special membership meeting called for that purpose.
-A thirty (30) day notice in writing shall be given to each member in good standing of any meeting where a vote is to be had on amending the bylaws.
+These Bylaws may be amended by majority vote of the membership at any regular membership meeting or at any special membership meeting called for that purpose.
+A thirty (30) day written notice shall be given to each member in good standing of any meeting where a vote is to be had on amending the Bylaws.
 The notice shall state the nature of the assessment or bylaw amendment.
 A copy of the proposed amendments shall be included with the Notice.
-A copy of the proposed changes to the bylaws shall b made available to all members in attendance at the meeting where a vote is taken on the amendments: to the bylaws.
+A copy of the proposed changes to the Bylaws shall be made available to all members in attendance at the meeting where a vote is taken on the amendments to the Bylaws.